 The cannabinoid profile refers to the cannabinoids that are present in a specific hemp or cannabis plant, as well as their quantities and ratios.

 “Full Spectrum”, “Broad Spectrum” and “CBD Isolate” can all be considered cannabinoid profiles, and are generally the most natural although there are others too that are typically made in a laboratory.

 For example, some CBD brands may decide to add cannabinoids back into CBD isolate to create a unique product with their own ratios of ingredients.

 Cannabinoid receptors are found in the human body and represent the way in which cannabinoids interact with the human body via the endocannabinoid system.

 CB1 receptors are primarily found in the brain and spine.
 They are thought to help us regulate our sleep, appetite, memory, and to manage pain.

 CB2 receptors are found throughout the body and are thought to be part of the body’s immune response and to play a part in reducing and managing inflammation.

-To learn more about where cannabis is legal and where it isn’t, take a look at our guide to global CBD legality.
+To learn more about where cannabis is legal and where it isn’t, take a look at our guide CBD legality around the world.

 CBD oil is a term used to generally describe CBD products and tinctures.
 It can refer to pure, full or broad spectrum CBD oil, or CBD mixed with other oils.